The Indiana University Department of Bands is proud to announce the

 Nam currently serves on the national selection committee for the National Band Association/William D. Revelli Memorial Band Composition Contest and holds professional memberships in the College Band Directors National Association, National Band Association, Conductors Guild, Indiana Music Education Association, and Pi Kappa Lambda music honor society.
 He is also a member of the Phi Mu Alpha Sinfonia fraternity of America.

-Dr. Eric M. Smedley is associate professor of music in bands and chair of the Bands Department at the Indiana University Jacobs School of Music.
+Dr. Eric M. Smedley is associate professor of music in bands at the Indiana University Jacobs School of Music.
 He is also director of IU athletic bands and co-director of the Marching Hundred.
 Additionally, he directs the Symphonic Band and teaches undergraduate and graduate instrumental conducting courses.

 Smedley earned a Doctor of Musical Arts degree from the University of Washington and Master of Music and Bachelor of Music Education degrees from the Jacobs School of Music.
 He previously served on the music faculties of Boise State University and Western Kentucky University, and as a public-school music educator in Cocoa Beach, Florida; Santa Monica, California; and Kenosha, Wisconsin.